Physicist91/datasciencecoursera3/CodeBook.md

 There are a total of 30 subjects/volunteers.

 The variables in the tidy data set are all the possible combinations (interactions) of activity and subject.
+For example, LAYING.30 contains the measurements for subject number 30 performing activity of LAYING.

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.